Avadhoot1905/oauth-golang/Documentation/IMPLEMENTATION.md

 ### 4. **Database Design**
 - PostgreSQL for relational data
+- GORM ORM for schema management and migrations
 - Array types for redirect_uris and grant_types
-- Indexes on frequently queried columns
+- Indexes on frequently queried columns (defined via GORM tags)
+- Automatic timestamps (created_at, updated_at)

 ### 5. **Security Approach**
 - HMAC-SHA256 for JWT signing (symmetric)